pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

     mvn jetty:run -P dev

-If you want to deploy the application to Tomcat, you have to use Tomcat 7 and [specify the active Spring profile](http://maciejwalkowiak.pl/blog/2012/03/27/spring-3-1-profiles-and-tomcat-configuration/).
+If you want to deploy the application to Tomcat, you have to use Tomcat 7 or newer.

 Running Tests
 ================